 I attended my naturalization interview over five months ago.
 The USCIS officer there told me that I passed and would get a swearing-in ceremony appointment by mail.
 But nothing has come.
 I am worried that it is taking too long.
 (Also, I want to petition my parents for a green card.)
 Is this normal?
 Can I do anything about it?

-The most likely cause is that either:
+The most likely cause of a delay outside normal processing times would be that either:

 As for what to do, here are the steps most likely to help: